 In order to validate the result from Meta-analysis, methylation status of the above 5 genes were detected with MSD-SNuPET in 150 pairs NSCLC and adjacent normal tissues.
-Characteristics of patients were showed in the Table 1.
-Consistent with microarray data, all of these five genes were significantly differential methylated between NSCLC and adjacent normal tissues (Figure 2C-2I).
-Logistic regression analysis showed that hypermethylated NTSR1, SLC5A8, GALR1, AGTR1 and hypomethylated ZMYND10 were significantly associated with the NSCLC risk adjusted for age, gender and smoking status after FDR multiple test correction with the P-value of 5.9×10-7, 7.8×10-9, 2.3×10-6, 1.3×10-6, 5.2×10-8, respectively (Table 2).
+The characteristics of patients were showed in Table 1.
+Consistent with the microarray data, all of these five genes were significantly differentially methylated between NSCLC and normal tissues (Figure 2C-2I).
+Logistic regression analysis showed that hypermethylated NTSR1, SLC5A8, GALR1, AGTR1 and hypomethylated ZMYND10 were significantly associated with the NSCLC risk adjusted for age, gender and smoking status after FDR multiple test correction with the P-value of 5.9×10-7, 7.8×10-9, 2.3×10-6, 1.3×10-6, and 5.2×10-8, respectively (Table 2).
 MSD-SNuPET results showed the methylation of LINE-1 was significantly lower in NSCLC than normal tissue (t-test, P-value=6.03×10-14).
-Additionally, DNA methylation of LINE-1 was significantly associated with gender (R2=0.18, P-value=0.0087) (20,21).
-These results were highly consistent with previous reports which suggest the highly credibility of MSD-SNuPET.
-Prediction ability for each gene separately was evaluated by logistic regression.
-Moderate prediction ability were identified, in which sensitivity ranges from 44.3% to 73.15%; specificity ranges from 79.59% to 94.56% and AUC ranges from 0.67 to 0.80.
-Correlation analysis showed that there is no co-methylation among five genes.
+Additionally, DNA methylation of LINE-1 was significantly associated with gender (R2=0.18, P-value=0.0087), which was highly consistent with the previous reports about the methylation status of this gene (20,21), suggesting the highly credibility of MSD-SNuPET.
+The prediction ability for each gene separately was also evaluated by logistic regression.
+Moderate prediction ability were identified, in which sensitivity ranges from 44.3% to 73.15%; specificity ranges from 79.59% to 94.56% and AUC ranges from 0.67 to 0.80 (Table 2).
+Correlation analysis showed that there was no co-methylation among the five genes.
 In addition, no significant association was observed between any of the 5 genes with age, smoking, TNM stage, lung cancer differentiation and lung cancer subtype (Ad or Sc) in our study.
 However, significant association between gender and SLC5A8 (P-value=0.0001), ZMYND10 (P-value=0.045) were identified which might indicate specific biological mechanism of SLC5A8 and ZMYND10 in the tumorigenesis of NSCLC.
-Protein-protein interaction networks from string 9.0 showed that there were comprehensive networks for both NTSR1 and GALR1.
-Majority of these genes were cancer related genes, which has been reported to play an important role in cancer initiation, progress or therapy, such as S100A9, NGF, TAC1, CCK, FPR2, ADRA1B, CCL21 were included in the gene-gene interaction networks (Supplementary Figure 4).
+Protein-protein interaction networks from String 9.0 showed that there were comprehensive networks for both NTSR1 and GALR1.
+Majority of these genes were cancer related genes, which has been reported to play important roles in cancer initiation, progress or therapy, such as S100A9, NGF, TAC1, CCK, FPR2, ADRA1B, and CCL21

+in the gene-gene interaction networks (Supplementary Figure 4).

 Sensitivity, specificity and accuracy of the diagnosis panel